lostatc/acid-store/README.md

 The goal is to decouple how you access your data from where you store it.
 You can access your data as an object store, a virtual file system, a persistent collection, or a content-addressable storage, regardless of where the data is stored.
-Out of the box, this library supports the local file system, SQLite, Redis, and Amazon S3 as storage backends.
+Out of the box, this library supports the local file system, SQLite, Redis, Amazon S3, and many cloud providers as storage backends.
 Storage backends are easy to implement, and this library builds on top of them to provide features like encryption, compression, deduplication, locking, and atomic transactions.

 For details and examples, see the [documentation](https://docs.rs/acid-store).